dynatrace-oss/barista/src/lib/toast/README.md

 The `DtToast` service has the following two methods:

+### Create message

 ```typescript
 create(message: string): DtToastRef | null
 ```

-creates a new toast with the given message and returns the ref to the created toast.
+Creates a new toast with the given message and returns the ref to the created toast.
 The toast duration is calculated based on the message length and gets dismissed automatically after the time passed.
 If the message is empty no toast will be created and `null` is returned.

+It is crucial to show short to the point messages that can be perceived easily.
+Therefore, toasts only support messages up to 120 characters.
+They can not contain any actions or icons.
+They are not clickable.

+<docs-source-example example="ToastDynamicMsgExample"></docs-source-example>

+### Dismiss toast

 ```typescript
 dismiss(): void